linzhoucool/ObjectOrientedJavascript/assignment_1.md

 ### 5

-Declare a new function that is within the function scope `addToWindow`.
+Declare a new function that is within the function scope `addToWindowAndPrint`.
 This new function you write should have the name `printMe` that prints out the following

 ```
 "printMe is Even Better!"